the-cc-dev/solid-components/README.md

 ## withSolid

-Under the hood the Component method is using Component Registers mixins to create our Custom Element.
+Under the hood the Component method is using Component Register's mixins to create our Custom Element.
 So this library also provides the way to do so directly if you wish to mixin your own functionality.
 It all starts by using the register HOC which upgrades your class or method to a WebComponent.
 It is always the start of the chain.

 ```jsx
 import { register } from 'component-register';